UA Board of Regents

-On May 3, 1917, Alaska's appointed governor, J.F.A.
+On May 3, 1917, Alaska's Governor J.F.A.
 Strong signed Senate Bill 14 and Senate Bill 15 that established the Alaska Agricultural College and School of Mines.

 The first eight

-In the fall of 1917, Governor Strong appointed the initial board of eight trustees and established the Board of Trustees.
-Five of the trustees were from Fairbanks.
-The five Fairbanks appointees were Harriet Hess, Anton J. Nordale, Henry Bradley Parkin, Albert R. Heilig, and Richard C. Wood.
-Others were Philip Ernst of Nome, Leo Francis Shaw of Anchroage, and Louis Scott Keller of Skagway.
+In the fall of 1917, Governor Strong established the Board of Trustees and appointed the eight original members.
+Five of the trustees were from Fairbanks: Harriet Hess, Anton J. Nordale, Henry Bradley Parkin, Albert R. Heilig, and Richard C. Wood.
+The remaining three members were Philip Ernst of Nome, Leo Francis Shaw of Anchorage and Louis Scott Keller of Skagway.

-The first meeting of the Board of Trustees was on August 15, 1917 in the office of Albert Heilig.
-Mr. Heilig was appointed Chairman of the Board and Mrs. Hess was appointed Secretary of the Board.
-At the first meeting Heilig had dobuts that this Board could legally act until the appointed members were confirmed by the Legislature.
+The first meeting of the Board of Trustees was on August 15, 1917 in the office of Trustee Albert Heilig.
+Heilig was appointed board chair and Trustee Harriet Hess was appointed board secretary.
+At the first meeting Heilig had doubts that the board could legally act until the appointed members were confirmed by the Legislature.
 Confirmation came at the next meeting of the Legislature.

-On March 12, 1935 Governor John W. Troy signed the bill which changed the Alaska Agricultural College and School of Mines to the University of Alaska.
+On March 12, 1935 Governor John W. Troy signed the bill that changed the Alaska Agricultural College and School of Mines to the University of Alaska.

-House Bill 97, which became Chapter 49 of the Session Laws of Alaska, 1935, provided provisions for the university including a Board of Regents to replace the Board of Trustees of the College, and defined the duties and powers of the Regents and the President of the University.
+House Bill 97 (Chapter 49 of the Session Laws of Alaska, 1935) outlined provisions for the university including creation of a Board of Regents to replace the Board of Trustees, and defined the duties and powers of the regents and the university president.

-The Board of Regents continues to grow and adapt to an ever changing enviornment, but the purpose has always stayed the same.
-Develop and advance the University of Alaska.
+The Board of Regents continues to adapt to an ever changing university and state, but the purpose has always stayed the same: to develop and advance the University of Alaska.